Free your high quality digital audio streams from the HDMI source!

 HDMI has been at the top of the heap in terms of audio quality for a while now, but there will always be a need to run audio via SPDIF Optical Toslink or even analog stereo from time to time.
 This compact HDMI Audio Extractor from Avencore is the easiest way to keep your older non-HDMI audio devices in the home theatre loop.

-It also meets the HDMI v1.4a standards, which means 4K support at 30Hz, which is plenty for home theatre Blu-ray and streaming video content at Ultra HD, as well as 1080p 3D and 2D down to standard-definition - it can run with just about anything you throw at it!
+It also meets the HDMI v20. standards, which means 4K support at 60Hz and YUV 4:4:4, which is plenty for home theatre Blu-ray and streaming video content at Ultra HD, as well as 1080p 3D and 2D down to standard-definition - it can run with just about anything you throw at it short of a 120Hz PS5.

-Power comes in from USB, and can take power from a wall charger (sold separately) or an available USB socket on your TV, Media Player or Laptop, etc. It can be hidden away behind your other AV hardware, or leave it out to toggle the 2ch/5.1ch selector switch if you input formats vary often.
+Power comes in from the included AU power pack, and ARC is optionally supported via tiggle switch.
+The compact device can be hidden away behind your other AV hardware, or leave it out to toggle the 2ch/5.1ch selector switch if your input formats vary often.

-- Simultaneous audio output to both audio outputs (HDMI Audio Splitter)
+- Simultaneous stereo audio output to both audio outputs (HDMI Audio Splitter)

 - Supports compressed audio such as DTS Digital / Dolby Digital and uncompressed LPCM audio